 Nigel Sizer is Chief Global Alliances Officer with Rainforest Alliance, based in New York.
 He served for two years as president of the Rainforest Alliance until January 2018.
 He helped lead the successful merger with the leading Dutch-based non-profit UTZ and following the merger he served as Chief Program officer.
 Concurrently, since May 2021, he also serves half-time as the executive director of the Preventing Pandemics at the Source initiative with Dalberg Catalyst.

-As the former global director of the Forests Program at the World Resources Institute, Sizer led a hundred-person team across Africa, Asia, and Latin America and launched path-breaking partnerships including the award-winning Global Forest Watch and the Global Restoration Initiative.
+Previously, as global director of the Forests Program at the World Resources Institute, Sizer led a hundred-person team across Africa, Asia, and Latin America and launched path-breaking partnerships including the award-winning Global Forest Watch and the Global Restoration Initiative.

-A globally-recognized authority on forests, ecology, climate change and development, Sizer holds Bachelors, Masters, and Doctoral degrees in natural sciences and tropical forest ecology from the University of Cambridge.
-He has lived and worked in Brazil, Africa, and spent ten years in Indonesia.
-He has served on numerous boards and advisory groups including the Tropical Forest Alliance, the Rainforest Foundation, the Amazon Alliance, the Global Forest Foundation, and the Andean Center for Sustainable Development.
+A globally recognized authority on forests, ecology, climate change and development policy, Sizer holds Bachelors, Masters, and Doctoral degrees in natural sciences and tropical forest ecology from the University of Cambridge.
+He has lived and worked in Brazil, Kenya, and spent ten years in Indonesia.
+He has served on numerous boards and advisory groups including for Natural State, Tree Global, the Tropical Forest Alliance, the Rainforest Foundation, the Amazon Alliance, the Global Forest Foundation, and the Andean Center for Sustainable Development.